Definition

 Functions

-Project and Program Management (PMO)
+Project and program management (PMO)

 Value-adding and controlling processes

-Our database contains a large number of highly experienced former line managers at C-level.
-These are not only available for classic interim management assignments for a specific period of time, but also for filling advisory or supervisory board mandates.
+advisory board and supervisory board mandates Our database contains a large number of highly experienced former line managers at C-level.
+They are available not only for traditional interim management assignments for a specific period of time, but also for advisory board or supervisory board mandates.

 C-level coaching and short-term expert assignments